rita-tools/releases/IdragraTools_releases/readme.md

 3. Under Plugins --> Manage and Install Plugins... --> Install from ZIP
 4. Select the dowloaded zip file and press _Install Plugin_ button
 5. Wait few seconds ...
-6. The plugin should be succefully installed and ready to run!
+6. The plugin should be successfully installed and ready to run!

 Otherwise, contact the development team or open an issue.